1979–80 NFL playoffs: NFC: Los Angeles Rams 21, Dallas Cowboys 19

 Although Dorsett rushed for 12 yards on the first play of the Cowboys' ensuing possession, Staubach was unable to engineer a late fourth-quarter comeback like the ones that made him famous throughout his career.
 After two incompletions, the Rams defense pressured the Dallas quarterback to throw a pass illegally to an ineligible receiver, guard Herbert Scott, on third down, the last pass of his career to be caught.
 On fourth down, he overthrew Drew Pearson.
 The Rams got the ball back on the Cowboys 33 with 1:07 left.
 Dallas had enough timeouts left to force the Rams into a fourth down situation with just 13 seconds left to go.
 However, Rams defensive back Nolan Cromwell, who was the holder on special teams, ran 7 yards for a first down on a fake field goal play as time expired in the game.

 Ferragamo completed only 9 of 21 passes and was intercepted twice, but still threw for 210 yards and three touchdowns.
 Staubach fared no better, finishing his final game 12/28 for 124 yards, with one touchdown and one interception.
 Tyler rushed for 82 yards and caught two passes for 40.
 Waddy caught 3 passes for 97 yards and a score, and had a 3-yard carry.
 Dorsett rushed for 87 yards.

-This was the fifth postseason meeting between the Cowboys and Rams, and second consecutive.
+This was the fifth postseason meeting between the Cowboys and Rams [not counting the final NFL Playoff Bowl in Miami in January 1970, at the end of the 1969 season], and second consecutive.
 Dallas previously won three of the previous four meetings.

+This was the first postseason contest for referee Jerry Markbreit, who entered the NFL as a line judge in 1976, then was promoted to referee the next season following the retirement of two-time Super Bowl referee Tommy Bell.
+Markbreit was selected for an on-field playoff assignment in each of the next 19 seasons, officiating 23 postseason contests before retiring after the 1998 season.
+Through the 2024 season, he is the only referee to call four Super Bowls (XVII, XXI, XXVI, XXIX).